 These reports, reviews, and technology assessments are based on rigorous, comprehensive syntheses and analyses of the scientific literature on topics relevant to clinical, social science/behavioral, economic, and other health care organization and delivery issues.
 EPC reports and assessments emphasize explicit and detailed documentation of methods, rationale, and assumptions.
+EPC reports are conducted in accordance with an established policy on financial and nonfinancial interests [PDF File, 209 KB].
 These scientific syntheses may include meta-analyses and cost analyses.
 All EPCs collaborate with other medical and research organizations so that a broad range of experts is included in the development process.

 The resulting evidence reports and technology assessments are used by Federal and State agencies, private sector professional societies, health delivery systems, providers, payers, and others committed to evidence-based health care.